-What is cross-platform attribution (or cross-channel attribution) and why is it difficult?
+What is cross-channel attribution and why is it difficult?

-- Walled gardens are typically inaccessible to third-party tracking of impressions
+- Many platforms like Amazon and Facebook are walled gardens and inaccessible to third-party tracking of impressions.

 - Identity resolution across media platforms is quite low.